ARCHER2-HPC/archer2-docs/docs/user-guide/analysis.md

 ## Data analysis nodes

-!!! important
-    The data analysis nodes are only available on the full ARCHER2 system.

-The data analysis nodes on the ARCHER2 full system are designed for large compilations, post-calculation analysis and data manipulation.
+The data analysis nodes on the ARCHER2 system are designed for large compilations, post-calculation analysis and data manipulation.
 They should be used for jobs which are too small to require a whole compute node, but which would have an adverse impact on the operation of the login nodes if